Wilsonton Heights

 Wilsonton Heights is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-These state projections lack age category splits; thus, AreaSearch applies proportional growth weightings from ABS Greater Capital Region projections for each age cohort.
-Future demographic trends indicate a projected decline of 15 persons by 2041, with the 25 to 34 age group expected to increase by 125 people.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 using 2022 as the base year.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+These state projections do not provide age category splits; hence proportional growth weightings aligned with ABS Greater Capital Region projections released in 2023 using 2022 data are applied for each age cohort.
+According to these projections, the suburb's population is expected to decline by 9 persons by 2041.
+However, specific age cohorts like the 25 to 34 group are anticipated to grow, with a projected increase of 122 people over this period.

 Frequently Asked Questions - Population